ortus-boxlang/boxlang-docs/boxlang-language/locking.md

 A deadlock is a state in which no request can execute the locked construct.
 After a deadlock occurs, neither thread can break it, because all requests to the protected section of the lock are blocked until the deadlock can be resolved by a lock time-out.

-The `cflock` tag/construct uses kernel level synchronization objects that are released automatically upon time out and/or the abnormal termination of the thread that owns them.
-Therefore, while processing a `cflock` , the server never deadlocks for an infinite period.
+The `lock` tag/construct uses kernel level synchronization objects that are released automatically upon time out and/or the abnormal termination of the thread that owns them.
+Therefore, while processing a `lock` , the server never deadlocks for an infinite period.
 However, large time-outs can block request threads for long periods, and radically decrease throughput.

 To. prevent this, always use the minimum time-out value.
-Another cause of blocked request threads is inconsistent **nesting** of `cflocks` and inconsistent naming of locks.
-If you nest locks, everyone accessing the locked variables must consistently nest `cflocks` in the same order.
+Another cause of blocked request threads is inconsistent **nesting** of `locks` and inconsistent naming of locks.
+If you nest locks, everyone accessing the locked variables must consistently nest `locks` in the same order.
 Otherwise, a deadlock can occur.

 ## Race Conditions: Double Locking